rustomax/observe-kafka-go/README.md

 > The configuration above works with the newer Datastreams API.
 To ingest into the conventional Observations API, please change the apiUrl to point to `collect.observeinc.com/v1/observations` and, instead of using the datastream token, provide your customer token.

+> If you change the location of the config file, don't forget to update systemd script `observe-kafka-go.service` with the path to the config file `ExecStart=/usr/bin/observe-kafka-go /etc/observe/kafka-linux-host-monitoring.json`

 ### Install the binary and systemd service

 ```sh